Reading Time: 11 minutes

 What are herbal supplements?

-Herbal supplements are natural products made from plants.
-They are often used to help with health issues or to improve energy and focus.
+p data-jl-answer=””>Herbal supplements are natural products made from plants.
+They are often used to address health issues or improve energy and focus.

 How do herbal supplements work?